 This was originally a whaling settlement when the hunting of whales was a major activity on this part of the coast in the 19th and 20th Centuries.
 Evidence of whaling activity from the past is seen at the adjacent beach, Maraetai Bay (also known as School House Bay); a whaleboat is displayed at the Maungaroa Maraae in the bay, and is clearly visible from the road.

 Whanarua Bay (88km)

 When approaching this bay you may notice a subtle change in the climate; it suddenly seems warmer, sunnier and with a particularly soft light that gives the area an almost magical quality.
 It is due to the microclimate here and this part of the coast is perhaps one of the finest in New Zealand.

 A macadamia orchard with an adjoining cafe offers the rare opportunity for a coffee.

 A small church on a promontory next to the sea creates a spectacular sight at this beach.
 It is a good reminder of the significant influence Christian missionaries had on Maori in the early decades of contact with the European.
 The church is beautifully maintained and still in use – and the location has to be seen to be believed.

 Often cited as the loveliest beach on the entire Pacific Coast Highway.

 This is the end point of the coastal drive on this part of the coast.
 It is not possible to reach the northernmost point of the East Cape itself by road.
-The route moves inland and into rather different terrain; 120km travelled but still more than 200km to Gisborne!
+The route moves inland and into different terrain; 120km traveled but still more than 200km to Gisborne!